 So, continue reading to know about the frequently asked questions during the Student visa 500 interview.

-Questions during Student Visa Australia Interview
+Top 15 Student Visa 500 Australia Interview Questions

 Applicants are required to clear an interview to obtain a Student visa 500.
 The interview consists of specific questions.
 The case officer determines the eligibility of applicants for visa 500 after the interview.
 If he gets satisfied with the interview, you’ll get the Student visa 500.
 However, if you’re not able to clear the interview, your Student visa will be canceled.
 The case officer asks about the purpose of your trip to Australia.
 He asks general questions about your documents and reasons for studying in Australia.